FastFinTech/FFT.IgnoreTasks/README.md

 When a `ValueTask` object wraps a `Task`, and you don't await the `ValueTask` or observe its result or exception, the underlying `Task` exception will go unobserved and potentially get thrown in the finalizer thread.

-Therefore, even if YOU don't care about the result of the `ValueTask` you want to fire-and-forget, the underlying system needs you do make sure the result or exception of the `ValueTask` is observed so it can do its job efficiently.
+Therefore, even if YOU don't care about the result of the `ValueTask` you want to fire-and-forget, the underlying system needs you do make sure BOTH the result AND exception of the `ValueTask` or `ValueTask<T>` are observed so it can do its job efficiently.

 Here's how to do it using `FFT.IgnoreTasks`